Roux-en Y Divided Gastric Bypass

 Adjustable Gastric Band

 The adjustable gastric band is the only adjustable surgical treatment for morbid obesity.
-It causes weight loss by reducing the capacity of the stomach, which restricts the amount of food that can be consumed.
+The band is an implanted device that slows the movement of food into your stomach, helping you consume less.
 During the procedure, surgeons use small incisions to implant an inflatable silicone band into the patient’s abdomen.
-Like a wristwatch, the band is fastened around the upper stomach to create a new, tiny stomach pouch that limits and controls the amount of food that is eaten.
-It also creates a small outlet that slows the emptying process into the stomach and small intestine.
+Like a wristwatch around the wrist, the band is fastened around the upper stomach to create a tiny, new stomach pouch.
 As a result, patients experience an earlier sensation of fullness and are satisfied with smaller amounts of food.
 The hospital stay is one day, and out-of-work time is two weeks.